shopware/frontends/packages/api-client-next/README.md

 ![](https://img.shields.io/github/license/shopware/frontends?color=blue)
 [![](https://img.shields.io/github/issues/shopware/frontends/api-client?label=package%20issues&logo=github)](https://github.com/shopware/frontends/issues?q=is%3Aopen+is%3Aissue+label%3Aapi-client)

 Dynamic and fully typed API Client for Shopware 6.
-Usable in any JavaScript an TypeScript project.
+Usable in any JavaScript and TypeScript project.
 You can use types generated from your custom API instance to have autocompletion and type safety.

 ## Setup